muhammedAbulnaser/muhammedAbulnaser/README.md

-- 👋 Hi, I’m @muhammedEssa
+- 👋 Hi, I’m Mohammed Abd-Elnaser
-- 👀 I’m interested in Machine Learning, DeepLearning, Data Science, Embedded Systems
+-  I’m  Machine|Deep Learning Engineer at Stackzy. graduated From ITI AI-pro 9 month program.
-- 🌱 I’m currently learning AI fields in ITI
+-  I’m currently Data Science Pre-master's student at Cairo University.

 <!---
 muhammedAbulnaser/muhammedAbulnaser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.